Updated: June 23, 2023

 Over the years, Portugal has become increasingly popular among expats looking for a change of pace and a good quality of life.
 With its amazing weather and diverse landscapes, the country is an attractive option for families, retirees, investors, and remote workers.
-So, what is the Portugal D7 Visa, and how does it work?
+One of the most popular options for expats is Portugal’s D7 Visa, which aims to make retirement in the country easier.

 What is the Portugal D7 Visa?